MiloCS/EleNa/README.md

 5. This is the final button to press after selecting all the options above.
 A path based on the selected preferences will be generated.

 6. This is how the path will be shown after using the Find Route button.

+7. This displays the elevation difference and distance between the two points

 <!-- CONTRIBUTING -->